Improve email deliverability by verifying your email addresses

 Here's how to verify your email address in Prowly

-1. Start by clicking your avatar in the left-bottom corner and select the Account option
+1. Start by clicking the gear icon in the top-right corner

 2. Go to Email setup and click the Add new sender button